OpenTranslationBible/open-bible/en-GB/37.Haggai/md/haggai-02.md

 ## Haggai 2:8

-> ‘The silver is mine and the gold is mine,’ declares the Lord of hosts.
+> ‘The silver and the gold belong to me,’ declares the Lord of hosts.

 ## Haggai 2:9